Welcome to Donaldson Class

 English - Primary Writing Project

-We will be learning The Story of Pirate Tom.
+We will be learning The Magic Paintbrush.
 The children will learn the text off by heart through repetition, actions, story mapping and drama activities.
 We will have daily writing that develops their knowledge and skills.
 This new concept is a whole school approach.
 It will develop their confidence, expand their imagination and creativity as well as inspire the children to write with more passion.